Quantum entanglement percolation under a realistic restriction: Main Results

 The site percolation threshold for a triangular lattice is \(1/2\) \cite{ekTa-gaan-likho-amar-janye}.
 If the average SCP, \(p_0\), of the original triangular lattice with generalized GHZ states (left panel in Fig. \ref{fig5}) is larger than the percolation threshold \(p_{c_{\Delta}} \equiv 1/2\) of the mapped triangular lattice of sites (right panel in Fig. \ref{fig5}), arbitrarily large cat states, \(\frac{1}{\sqrt{2}}(|00 \ldots 0 \rangle + |11 \ldots 1\rangle)\), will be formed in the original triangular lattice.
 This will be effected in the following way.
 There is a probability \(p_0\) for the the generalized GHZ states in the original triangular lattice to be transformed locally, i.e., by local (with respect to the sites) quantum operations and classical communication (between the sites), to a GHZ state.
 In cases when the transformation is successful, we do two-qubit Bell-basis measurements along with single-qubit measurements at the sites of the original triangular lattice along the boundary of the region bounded by the sites forming the cat state.
 See Fig.~\ref{fig6} for an example.
 The condition, on the parameters of the bipartite non-maximally entangled states of the hexagonal lattice, for successfully creating an arbitrarily large GHZ state is given by

 which, solving the cubic, provides the range,

 that is,

 with the left end of the last interval being correct to five significant figures.
 This threshold is exactly the same as for entanglement percolation using CEP on the hexagonal lattice \cite{Acin07}.
 Each site of the original triangular lattice contains three qubits.
 However, the sites that will form the cat state will of course have one ``active'' qubit (i.e., the qubit used in the construction of the cat state), and the remaining two qubits will remain ``passive''.
 By measuring in the \(\sigma_x\)-basis on the active qubits at all but two of these sites, we can create a maximally entangled bipartite state between two sites that have an arbitrarily large distance between them on the lattice.
+It is evident that our measurement strategy, when applied on a single-layered honeycomb lattice, is not better than CEP.
+However, our measurement strategy helps to reduce the number of measurements.
+We now proceed to talk about that issue.

+{\it Reducing the number of measurements}.-- Applying our measurement strategy to a single-layered honeycomb lattice for the percolation task, reduces the number of required measurements, providing potentially important implications for noise resistance in an actual realization of our technique.

 Comparing our result with that in Ref.~\cite{Acin07}, we see that there the authors converted the bilayer honeycomb lattice of partially entangled two-qubit states to a triangular lattice, and they succeeded in attaining bipartite entanglement percolation.
 All measurements performed were two-qubit ones.
-Our measurement strategy uses only a single layer of their honeycomb lattice, but uses three-, two-, and single-qubit measurements, to attain multipartite (and hence also bipartite) entanglement percolation.
-The percolation threshold obtained in Ref.~\cite{Acin07} was better than the one obtained here.
+Our measurement strategy applied on a single layer of their honeycomb lattice uses three-, two-, and single-qubit measurements, to attain multipartite (and hence also bipartite) entanglement percolation.